Do you accept unsolicited submissions?

 Good question!
 And the short answer—as of this year—is, yes.

 We’re a relatively new publication, so we’ve only recently established this policy.
-If we published one of your stories, we will publish another after two or more years have passed, though we would prefer to publish one after three years.
-Please feel free to submit your second story approximately two years after we published your first.
+If we published one of your stories, we will publish another after three or more years have passed.
+Please feel free to submit your second story three years after we published your first.

 How do I submit my work?